-Several reports around the world emphasise the extent of women’s contribution to the workforce and how they are of economic importance.
-On the other hand, women in IT face multiple challenges, be it looking for better opportunities, gender bias, career break, and these need to be addressed.
+Several reports worldwide emphasise the extent of women’s contribution to the workforce and how they are of economic importance.
+Women in IT, however, face multiple challenges, including finding better opportunities, overcoming gender bias, or taking career breaks.

-Having one on one conversation with the candidates to understand both their success and challenges is definitely a unique way to bridge the gap between Recruiters and Candidates.
-Our recent #candidateconnect event was tailored for “Women in IT” and there challenges.
-We thank everyone who participated in our event and appreciative of the support we have received.
+Having one-on-one conversations with the candidates to understand their success and challenges is a unique way to bridge the gap between recruiters and candidates.
+We recently held a CandidateConnect webinar targeted at women in technology and their challenges.
+We thank everyone who participated in our event and is grateful for the support we have received.
 We acknowledge your career aspirations.
-We are confident that your experience, skills, and commitments will yield success.
-Let us stay connected!
+We are confident that your experience, skills, and commitment will result in success.
+Let’s stay connected!

-“My First Event!”
-Pravallika – This was my first time.
-I hope I did my best.
+This was my first event.
+I hope that I did my best.
 I spoke with several candidates to understand their challenges.
-It was certainly a great experience.
-I spoke to a lady who had recently migrated to Australia.
-She is a good Salesforce Technical resource.
-She asked several questions related to job search and needed help on putting up the right profile.
-I shared my suggestions on how to build her professional profile and share it via relevant professional networks.
-I also suggested how she could benefit from online courses, professional groups, and certifications during this COVID for better opportunities.
+The experience was certainly worthwhile.
+I talked to a woman who had recently immigrated to Australia.
+She is an excellent Salesforce Technical resource.
+The woman asked several questions about her job search and needed help creating the right profile.
+In addition to sharing my suggestions on how to build her professional profile, I also suggested connecting with relevant professional networks.
+I also recommended online courses, professional groups, and certifications during COVID for better opportunities.

-“Personal Connection” Shilpa – One of the candidates shared her journey which really touched my heart.
-She came to Australia in September 2019 with a background of IT experience in testing and multiple skills across Software Development and Quality Assurance.
-She started exploring new roles in IT as she landed but she was struggling to find a suitable job here.
-She was doing everything needed to get into the job like reaching out to recruiters, applying for new roles as the primary applicant, more proactive on the social media platforms, joining meetup groups.
-Even she enrolled herself in new courses to upgrade her skills, but considering she moved with her family, it became difficult for her to manage family expenses.
-So, she decided that she will start with any job that would come her way – part-time, volunteer, or casual, which itself was a huge compromise for her.
+One of the candidates shared her journey, which touched my heart.
+Upon her arrival in Australia in September 2019, she brought a wealth of IT experience in testing and multiple skills across software development and quality assurance.
+When she arrived, she began exploring IT jobs but couldn’t find a suitable position.
+As part of her effort to get the job, she contacted recruiters, applied for new roles, and joined meetup groups.
+Despite enrolling in new courses to upgrade her skills, managing family expenses became difficult since she moved with her family.
+So, she decided to start with any job that would come her way – part-time, volunteer, or casual which was a massive compromise for her.

-COVID- 19 pandemics has further worsened the situation as she is finding it more difficult to even get into an interview.
-She has been the part of our last 3 candidate connect sessions, she enrolls every time to get fresh advice from recruiters and implement them in her search.
+COVID- 19 pandemic had further worsened the situation, as she was finding it more difficult to even get into an interview.
+She has been part of our last three CandidateConnect sessions, and she enrols every time to get fresh advice from recruiters and implement them in her search.

-It was a touching experience in helping them out by updating them with various techniques they should adopt to be much more visible in the Australian market and how they can improve their chances of getting their resumes shortlisted at the client’s end.
-I would love to stay in touch and be happy to help in the future in possible ways.
+Helping them to become much more visible in the Australian market and to improve their chances of getting their resumes shortlisted was an emotional experience.
+I would be happy to stay in touch and help in any way I can in the future.

-Getting back is not easy.
+Getting back takes work.
 Women go through a series of self-doubts as they contemplate returning to work.
 “Will I get an interview call?”, “will my profile get due attention?”, “will I be able to balance my work and other household responsibilities”, “will I be treated with the same respect after my break?” are some of the common ones.